jsdir/datastored/docs/models.md

 #### model.save([`req`,]`cb`)

 Save can be called on any model instance.
-If the model instance does not have a set primary key, the orm will automatically generate and assign one to the model instance using `generateId`.
+If the model instance does not have a set primary key, the orm will automatically generate and assign one to the model instance using `generateId`. `cb` will immediately return an error if the model is invalid.

 | Description    | Type       | Required |
 |:---------------|:-----------|:---------|